Best Cheap Health Insurance in Alaska (2026)

 |---|---|---|

 As part of Blue Cross Blue Shield (BCBS), Premera gives you access to a large network of doctors and hospitals.
 This makes it easier to find covered medical care, even if you're in a rural area.
-And Premera has excellent customer service, with about a third fewer complaints than expected.
+And Premera has excellent customer service, with far fewer complaints than expected.

 How much does health insurance cost in Alaska?

-Health insurance in Alaska costs an average of $968 per month if you pay full price or $122 per month, on average, if you're eligible for discounts based on your income.
+Health insurance in Alaska costs an average of $934 per month at full price for a Gold plan or around $474 per month, for a Silver plan on average, if you're eligible for discounts based on your income.

 Find Cheap Health Insurance Quotes in Alaska